 Factor 1: The ability to mitigate adverse impacts to each Section 4(f) property (including any measures that result in benefits to the property).
-Build Alternatives 2, 3, 4, and the Preferred Alternative would all result in the demolition and replacement of contributing elements of the RCPHD (i.e., retaining walls and stormwater outfall headwalls).
+Candidate Build Alternatives 2, 3, 4, and the Preferred Alternative would all result in the demolition and replacement of contributing elements of the RCPHD (i.e., retaining walls and stormwater outfall headwalls).
 Mitigation measures for all alternatives may include, but not be limited to: preparing a work plan and conducting an intensive architectural field survey based on the project's limits of disturbance and immediately adjacent areas to augment the preliminary descriptions of the historic stone retaining wall segments, stone stormwater outfalls and stone boundary markers; repairing or replacing historic stone retaining walls and stone headwalls for stormwater outfalls reusing historic materials to the maximum extent possible or if the quantity of historic materials is insufficient to face the replacement retaining walls and headwalls, new materials which are similar, or identical, to the historic materials would be procured and installed; and recording the locations of the stone boundary markers, temporarily storing them in a secured area, and re-setting them in their original locations post-construction in consultation with NPS.
 Benefits include stabilizing the historic stone retaining walls and stone stormwater outfalls from further natural deterioration.
-A Section 106 MOA has been executed to resolve the adverse effect from the demolition of the retaining walls and stormwater outfall headwalls (see Appendix O)
+In accordance with Section 106, a Determination of Adverse Effect on Historic Properties would be submitted to the DC SHPO for concurrence.
+A MOA has been prepared and executed, which resolves the adverse effect from the demolition of the retaining walls and stormwater outfall headwalls.

 Factor 2: The relative severity of the remaining harm, after mitigation, to the protected activities, attributes, or features that qualify each Section 4(f) property for protection.
-As noted above, each of the Build Alternatives and the Preferred Alternative would result in the demolition and replacement of contributing elements of the RCPHD to meet the purpose and need of the project.
+As noted above, each of the Candidate Build Alternatives and the Preferred Alternative would result in the demolition and replacement of contributing elements of the RCPHD to meet the purpose and need of the project.